 Unlike the “Acacia” Trees, the species of Albizia all lack spines.
 This is a medium to large tree may reach 20m high.
 It has a cylindrical trunk with a diameter up to 1,5m.
 The Crown is rounded to spreading.
 The tree is usually single or somewhat multi-stemmed.
 The Bark is grey-brown, very rough and corky.
 Branchlets are hairy.

-The Leaves are bipinnate (compound: twice pinnate.
+The Leaves are bipinnate (compound: twice pinnate and up to 18cm long.
 The central axis or rachis has lateral “branches” not leaflets and the leaflets are on these “side branches”) and have coloured hairs.
 Young leaves are a pinkish red (photo 596).
-Mature leaves are large – up to 25cm long.
-There are up to 5 pairs of pinnae which support up to 6 pairs of large leaflets.
-The large: up to 6 x 4,5cm and leathery Leaflets are broadly hairy on both sides.
-They are elliptic to ovate.
-The largest leaflets occur near the apex.
-The Apex is rounded or shortly pointed.
-The broadly tapered Base is not narrowed.
+Mature leaves have up to 5 pairs of pinnae which support up to 6 pairs of large leaflets.
+These Leaflets may reach 6,5 x 4,5cm and are broadly hairy on both sides.
+Each is elliptic to ovate.
+The largest leaflets occur near the leaf apex.
+The leaflet Apex is rounded or shortly pointed.
+The Base tapers broadly.
 The yellow Midrib and veins are clearly visible below.
 Leaflet Margins are Entire (with a continuous margin, not in any way indented but may be hairy).
 The hairy Petiole (leaf stalk) is up to 7,5cm long and has a gland near its base.
 It is grooved on the upper surface.
 Petiolules (stalk of leaflet) are present.
 Stipules (basal appendages of the petioles) are present on new leaves.
 Stipels (secondary stipules situated at the base of a leaflet of a compound leaf) are absent.
-(Oct-Dec).
 In autumn, the leaves turn yellow.

 On this deciduous tree, the Flowers appear with the new leaves.
-They are bisexual and actinomorphic (regular, symmetrical.
-The perianth, the calyx and corolla, are divisible into 3 or more identical sectors).
-Flower stalks are up to 6cm long and the inflorescence is half-spherical.
+They are bisexual and actinomorphic (Regular, symmetrical.
+The perianth, the calyx and corolla, are divisible into 3 or more identical sectors.).
+The half-spherical inflorescence has individual flowers supported by a pedicel (stalk of a single flower) that is up to 6cm long.
 The Perianth (a collective term for the calyx and corolla) is biseriate (calyx and corolla are in two distinct whorls).
 The Calyx is up to 8mm long, has 5 lobes and is gamosepalous (a calyx whose sepals at least partly united).
 The Corolla has 5 white Petals with a funnel-shaped base.
 The initially white flowers turn a pinkish yellow.
 The numerous Stamens are united at the base.
-Thereafter the long Filaments – up to 7cm, are exserted (sticking out; projecting beyond).
+Thereafter the long Filaments – up to 7cm long, are exserted (sticking out; projecting beyond).
 They are creamy white and help to give the flower its colour.
-The Anthers are peltate (shield-shaped) and the Theca (pollen sacs) open outwards.
+The Anthers are peltate (shield-shaped) and the Theca (pollen sacs) open upwards.
 There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma).
 The Ovary is stalk-less or nearly so and superior (one that is free from the calyx or perianth).
-There is a single filiform (thread or filament like) Style which is longer than the anthers.
+There is a single filiform (thread or filament like) Style which is longer than the stamens.
 The Style ends in a single Stigma.
 (Sep-Dec).